Hundred Flowers Campaign

-During the campaign, differing views and solutions to national policy were encouraged based on the famous expression by Mao: "The policy of letting a hundred flowers bloom and a hundred schools of thought contend is designed to promote the flourishing of the arts and the progress of science."
-The movement was in part a response to the demoralization of intellectuals, who felt estranged from the Communist Party.
-After this brief period of liberalization, the crackdown continued through 1957 and 1959 as an Anti-Rightist campaign against those who were critical of the regime and its ideology.
-Citizens were rounded up in waves by the hundreds of thousands, publicly criticized, and condemned to prison camps for re-education through labor, or even execution.
+The movement was in part a response to tensions between the CCP and Chinese intellectuals.
+Mao had realized that the CCP's control over intellectual life was stifling potentially useful new ideas.
+He was also worried about the emergence of new party elites who could threaten his position.
+He sought to use the movement to restrain the new forces within the party.
+However, criticism quickly grew out of hand and posed a threat to the communist regime.
+The liberation was short-lived.
+Afterwards, a crackdown continued through 1957 and 1959, developing into an Anti-Rightist Campaign against those who were critical of the regime and its ideology.
+Citizens were rounded up in waves by the hundreds of thousands, publicly criticized during struggle sessions, and condemned to prison camps for re-education through labor or execution.
 The ideological crackdown re-imposed Maoist orthodoxy in public expression, and catalyzed the Anti-Rightist Movement.